-DEVOPSdigest invited DevOps experts — analysts and consultants, users and the top vendors — for their predictions on how DevOps and related technologies will evolve and impact business in 2019.
+DEVOPSdigest asked DevOps experts — analysts and consultants, users and the top vendors — for their predictions on how DevOps and related technologies will evolve and impact business in 2019.
 Part 4 covers Agile, CI/CD and automation.

 Start with 2019 DevOps Predictions - Part 1

 Start with 2019 DevOps Predictions - Part 2

 Start with 2019 DevOps Predictions - Part 3

 THE RELEASE CYCLE IS DEAD